 All international students experience change as part of their journey to the US to study at university.
 Reynard, a University of South Carolina junior from Jakarta, Indonesia, is no exception.
-And it’s been more than a geographical journey for the Indonesian study abroad student: He says it has also been a rewarding personal transformation that is setting him up for career success.
+And it has been more than a geographical journey for the Indonesian study abroad student: He says it has also been a rewarding personal transformation that is setting him up for career success.

 “Back in high school, I would always take a backseat,” says Reynard.
 “But then when I got here, basically I became this really active student.”